Prevailing Wage and Davis-Bacon Compliance in Nebraska

 Unique Aspects of Nebraska's Public Works System

-1. No Statewide Prevailing Wage Law: Nebraska does not have a state-mandated prevailing wage law, meaning only federally funded projects must adhere to prevailing wage requirements under the Davis-Bacon Act.
-This provides more flexibility for state and local projects.
+- No Statewide Prevailing Wage Law: Nebraska does not have a state-mandated prevailing wage law, so only federally funded or assisted projects must comply with prevailing wage requirements under Davis-Bacon.
+State and locally funded projects are not subject to state prevailing wage rates.

 Relevant Resources